Robb-ED/Gentianella-calcis-thesis/Chapter 2/README.md

 ## 5: *TreeMix* for *OptM*
 This script randomly subsamples data from the *TreeMix* input file created previously to create new input files that contain random 80% subsets of the original.
 These were then used to run [TreeMix](https://bitbucket.org/nygcresearch/treemix/wiki/Home).
 Once complete, these output files were zipped and used to calculate the optimal number of migration edges in [OptM](https://rfitak.shinyapps.io/OptM/).

+## 6: *TreeMix*
+Once the optimal number of migration edges had been calculated, TreeMix was re-run for migration edges 1-10 using 100% of the SNP data.
+Visualisation was completed in R using the R scripts provided with TreeMix.